 Qualifying Foster Care Charitable Contribution Organization Credit (Form 352):

-Note of CAUTION regarding QCO’s and QFCO’s: Organizations may change from one type in 2023 to the other type in 2024.
+Note of CAUTION regarding QCO’s and QFCO’s: Organizations may change from one type to another in different years.
 Make sure that you refer to the appropriate list for the year in which you actually make the contribution.

 Arizona publication about the school credits (revised November 2022)